brantburnett/btburnett.com/_posts/2020-12-11-initonlyproperties.md

 The key to init-only properties is the `IsExternalInit` class, which is basically nothing but a placeholder (somewhat like an empty attribute) that is applied to the `void` return type of the setter.
-This type is defined as part of .NET 5, but if you're not targetting .NET 5 then it's not available for the compiler to reference.
+This type is defined as part of .NET 5, but if you're not targeting .NET 5 then it's not available for the compiler to reference.

 ```text
 CS0518 Predefined type 'System.Runtime.CompilerServices.IsExternalInit' is not defined or imported